funny0601/BasicProgramming/README.md

 # python_Study
-> with Python and rarely C & JAVA
+> Mostly with Python and rarely with C & JAVA